 Selling your MVP is essentially about selling the merit of your idea.
 This strategy is largely the basis of the ongoing crowdfunding phenomenon you can find on sites such as Kickstarter and Crowdfunding Guide.
 Many of the projects posted on these sites are little more than an idea and an MVP to try and garner consumer interest.

 When crowdfunders launch an MVP, they’re able to gauge consumer interest, fine tune their product, get immediate consumer feedback, and sell a product that they haven’t yet produced on the promise that they’ll deliver in the future.
 Not only does a successful campaign validate the product being tested, it also jumpstarts the business behind it.

-EnderTech is a Los Angeles Web Developer able to provide solutions for your web design and web applications, including for your particular Minimum Viable Product and/or a Crowdfunding site for it.
-Contact us for a free consultation.
+Endertech is a Los Angeles software development company able to build custom development solutions for your web design and web applications, including for your particular Minimum Viable Product and/or a Crowdfunding site for it.
+Contact us for your free consultation.